-The great letters from Christ and to his churches comes through the experience and pen of a man just like us.
+But let us not lose hope or encouragement.
+The soul entrancing power of these words came through the experience and pen of a man just like us.
 He is John.
 Now John has been a follower of Christ, a disciple and now an apostle.
 His ministry resume included a long pastorate of the church at Ephesus, the gospel of John as well as 3 smaller epistles.
 He lived to see the terrible defection of some of their elders, an event Paul warned them about in Acts 20:29-30 and which John alludes to in 1 John 2:18-29.
 He has been arrested for his faith, thrown in prison, possibly boiled in oil and now banished to the tiny Isle of Patmos.
 Here is a man like us.
-He knows what it means to be married, to have a family, to do ministry and to train others.
+He knows what it means to be married, have a family, do ministry and train others.
 He has tasted the bitter fruit of error and seen the wolves slinking about in sheep's clothes.
 He has watched the fabric of his beloved church torn apart by doctrinal error with the bitterness and hatred that accompanies it.
 He has suffered immense physical pain.
 Now, he contemplates the rest of his life, separated from his brethren who are also suffering.

-The truths of Revelation 1 come to us from God through John, not to exhaust or frustrate or even bore us.
-But in the grist mill of life and ministry, it comes to give us perspective, purpose, and power.
+So the truths of Revelation 1 come to us from God through John, not to exhaust or frustrate or even bore us.
+But in the grist mill of life and ministry, it comes to give us perspective, purpose and power.

-The Vision: From God to the Church (v.1-3)
+The Vision: From God to the Church

 1 The revelation of Jesus Christ, which God gave him to show to his servants the things that must soon take place.
-He made it known by sending his angel to his servant John, 2 who bore witness to the word of God and to the testimony of Jesus

-Christ, even to all that he saw.
+He made it known by sending his angel to his servant John, 2 who bore witness to the word of God and to the testimony of Jesus Christ, even to all that he saw.
 3 Blessed is the one who reads aloud the words of this prophecy, and blessed are those who hear, and who keep what is written in it, for the time is near.